📅 Last Updated: January 26, 2026 | New startups added weekly

 Timeline

-The average time between Series A and Series B has stretched to approximately 31 months as of 2025, reflecting investors’ higher bar for demonstrating sustainable, efficient growth.
+The average time between these two funding stages has stretched to approximately 31 months as of 2025, reflecting investors’ higher bar for demonstrating sustainable, efficient growth.

-For founders who’ve completed their Series A, understanding the path to Series B funding requires focusing on operational excellence and scaling proven channels rather than experimentation.
+For founders who’ve completed their funding round, understanding the path to Series B funding requires focusing on operational excellence and scaling proven channels rather than experimentation.

 When Should You Raise Series A?

-Timing your Series A fundraise is critical.
+Timing your fundraise at this stage is critical.
 Most experts recommend beginning the process 6-8 months before you’ve deployed all your seed capital.
 Here’s why:

 Due Diligence is Extensive: Expect 4-6 weeks of back-and-forth with each potential investor.
-The process is significantly more sophisticated than seed stage.
+The process is significantly more sophisticated than seed stage, with deeper financial analysis and customer reference calls.

-Market Conditions Matter: In 2025, Series A deal volume has decreased approximately 18% year-over-year, with total capital invested down 23%.
-The “Series A crunch” means only the strongest companies with clear traction are succeeding.
+Market Conditions Matter: In 2025, deal volume at this stage has decreased approximately 18% year-over-year, with total capital invested down 23%.
+The funding crunch means only the strongest companies with clear traction are succeeding.

 Founder-Led Momentum: Start building investor relationships 6-12 months before you need capital.
-Monthly updates, milestone shares, and strategic asks for advice keep you top-of-mind.
+Monthly updates, milestone shares, and strategic asks for advice keep you top-of-mind when you’re ready to raise.

 Series A Startups at a Glance